 Grate the cauliflower: You can also grate the cauliflower to get the rice texture!
-Here’s a cauliflower grater package with sauces for fried rice.
+Whip out the box grater and go to town.

-Pre-cut & bagged: You can buy pre-cut cauliflower in bags in your frozen food section.
+Pre-cut & bagged: You can also buy pre-cut cauliflower in bags in your frozen food section.

 Before and After!
 Here’s the link to the food processor.